aridjayarecipes/cutesrecipes.web.app/content/post/2115-step-by-step-guide-to-make-favorite-japanese-inspired-steamed-vegetables-and-baked-salmon-with-a-miso-soy-mirin-garlic-ginger-sauce.md

 1. Remove salmon from oven.
 Place salmon over steamed white short-grain rice.
 Serve vegetables and salmon with the heated sauce in a separate bowl for dipping.

 Japanese style-broiled salmon just like the restaurants.
 Easy recipe I came up with at the request of my family.
 Serve with sticky white rice and a light salad.
 This sauce has a wonderful flavour!
-I followed the ingredients exactly but didn't poach the salmon and left the skin on while I was baking it.
+I followed the ingredients exactly but didn&#39;t poach the salmon and left the skin on while I was baking it.

 So that's going to wrap it up for this special food japanese-inspired steamed vegetables and baked salmon with a miso-soy-mirin-garlic-ginger sauce recipe.
 Thanks so much for your time.
 I'm confident that you will make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!